coreygirard/swarm/README.md

 ## Language Vision

 - A single file can be run locally, deployed to a single cloud server, or auto-deployed to a set of servers, by only changing a few options.
 (This seems most easily doable by having a deployment manager that reads the code, either asks the user or reads a brief deployment config file, and deploys it in the desired fashion.
-Presumably transpiling will be required, potentially rewriting one source file into many, for many distinct services, while keeping all the links of flow intact)
+Presumably transpiling will be required (Go seems a good target), potentially rewriting one source file into many, for many distinct services, while keeping all the links of flow intact)
 - A single file (or several files with imports, if it aids human conceptualization) can describe an entire composite of microservices

 ## To Do